 Ah, the good ol’ days!
-A time when tiny children were dressed in flammable plastic Halloween costumes and wore vision-impairing masks on their faces.
-They were sent off in the dark to knock on strangers’ doors to beg for a treat or to challenge them to come up with a trick to earn said treat.
+A time of tradition, when tiny children dressed in flammable plastic Halloween costumes and wore vision-impairing masks on their faces.
+Their parents sent off in the dark to knock on strangers’ doors to beg for a treat, or to come up with a trick and earn said treat.

 Halloween is a time for fun and merriment, but its origin and traditions stem from celebrating the dead and warding off evil spirits.
 Good times!